 - A calm, pleasant and home-like atmosphere

-General Questions to Ask About the Facility
+General Questions to Ask the Senior Living Facility

 There are some things you simply cannot observe while on a tour.
 Instead, address the following questions with your tour guide, an administrator or another staff member:

 - How many Alzheimer’s and dementia patients live there?